EU sanctions 29 Iranians, three organisations over crackdown on protests | Law-Order

 "They cannot," she added.
 "The world, Europe is watching."
 In a first round of sanctions in October, the EU imposed travel bans and asset freezes on 15 Iranian individuals and institutions linked to the young woman's death and the clamp-down on protests.

+Russia's war in Ukraine was another major topic of the discussions in Brussels as the EU formally launched its military assistance mission to Ukraine which aims to train some 15,000 Ukrainian troops.
+The training, conducted on EU territory, will include ongoing efforts by several member states to prepare Ukrainian troops for the use of Western weapons sent to Kyiv.

-Russia's war in Ukraine is another major topic of the discussions in Brussels amid speculation that the West may nudge Kyiv to enter negotiations with Moscow.
-EU foreign policy chief Josep Borrell said the decision on talks was up to Ukraine.
+So far, the EU and its member states have provided weapons and military equipment worth at least eight billion euros ($8.27 billion) to Ukraine, Borrell said, adding this amounted to about 45% of what the U.S. has supplied to Kyiv.
+Reacting to speculation that the West may nudge Kyiv to enter negotiations with Moscow, Borrell told reporters the decision on talks was up to Ukraine, echoing similar comments made earlier by NATO Secretary General Jens Stoltenberg.

-Lithuanian Foreign Minister Gabrielius Landsbergis urged his counterparts to assure Ukraine of their unwavering support in light of what he called "unhelpful" speculations.
+Lithuanian Foreign Minister Gabrielius Landsbergis urged his counterparts to assure Ukraine of their unwavering support in light of what he called "unhelpful" speculations, saying he was worried Russia might use them to drive a wedge into the EU.
 "Maybe ... the ministers can agree on the position that peace in Ukraine can only come under Ukrainian terms," he said, while accusing the EU of moving too slowly on a ninth package of Russia sanctions.

-The meeting of foreign ministers on Monday, followed by talks of the defence ministers on Tuesday, is the EU's first high-level gathering since Russian forces abandoned Kherson, the only regional Ukrainian capital they had captured.
-Some experts say the latest setback for Moscow could allow Ukraine to negotiate from a position of strength, while others argue that Russia might use negotiations to buy time to reset and refit its forces for a renewed spring offensive.

-EU foreign ministers were to discuss increasing support for Kyiv during the winter and also touch on a ninth package of sanctions on Russia, though diplomats said no decision was expected yet.
-They were also set to start a discussion on a long-term approach to Moscow since the EU's past strategy, which saw selective engagement with Russia on topics such as counter-terrorism and climate change, was made obsolete by Moscow's Feb.
-24 invasion of Ukraine.
+Referring to the latest tensions between Serbia and Kosovo, Borrell spoke of the "most serious and most dangerous crisis" of the last ten years and said the withdrawal of Serbs from Kosovo institutions had created a vacuum in north Kosovo.
+"In this vacuum, the worst can happen, so both sides need to show more flexibility", he warned, urging both parties to make progress in solving their differences.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)